codemanufacture/codemanufacture.com/content/pages/privacy-policy.md

 Here at Codemanufacture Ltd. we do not share or sell your data with other countries however, it is possible that your data may spill over to another country due to our external service providers mentioned under section two (2) of this policy.

-The European Economic Area has made a so called "adequacy decision" for data being transferred to certain countries outside of the EEA.
+The European Economic Area has made a so-called "adequacy decision" for data being transferred to certain countries outside of the EEA.

 Where data is transferred to the United States of America, the EU has made an adequacy decision thus that the protection standards of this/ these countries are considered to be sufficiently adequate.